wso2-attic/ux-theme-wso2/README.md

 ### License

-WSO2 Inc. licenses this source under the Apache License, Version 2.0 ([LICENSE](LICENSE)), You may not use this file except in compliance with the License.
+WSO2 Inc. licenses this source under the Apache License, Version 2.0 ([LICENSE](LICENSE)), You may not use this project except in compliance with the License.